michelgoth/Tables_R_Tutorial/docs/Lesson19.md

 -   **What it Means:** It assumes that the effect (the Hazard Ratio) of a given variable is **constant over time**.
 For example, it assumes that the increased risk associated with having a Grade IV tumor (compared to Grade II) is the same at 1 month post-diagnosis as it is at 5 years post-diagnosis.
 -   **Why it Matters:** If the assumption is violated, the model's conclusions can be wrong.
 For instance, a variable might be a major risk factor early on but have no effect later.
 A standard Cox model would miss this and average the effect over time, giving a misleading result.
 -   **How We Test It:** We use the `cox.zph()` function.
 This function performs a test for each variable and a `GLOBAL` test for the model as a whole.
 The null hypothesis is that the assumption is met.
 Therefore, a **p-value > 0.05 is good**, indicating the assumption holds.
 A p-value < 0.05 is bad, indicating a violation.
+-   **How We Visualize It:** The script now also generates the plot `Lesson19_PH_Assumption_Checks.pdf`.
+This plot shows the scaled residuals over time for each variable.
+    -   **Good:** A randomly scattered pattern of points forming a roughly horizontal line.
+    -   **Bad:** A clear slope or pattern in the points, which visually confirms that the variable's effect is changing over time.

 ## Assumption 2: Linearity of Continuous Variables